-Welcome back to How to Legal where you’ll learn how to use the good side of the Internet to combat the dark side, in this era of fake news, misinformation, disinformation and/or defamation against ethical judges and innocent people.
+Welcome back to How to Legal.
+At How to Legal you can learn how to use the good side of the Internet to combat the dark side, in this era of fake news, misinformation, disinformation, and/or defamation against ethical judges and innocent people.

 To simplify, hereinafter, “fake news” refers to “fake news, misinformation, disinformation and/or defamation.”

-First, we’ll look at some of the real problems and challenges facing the United States justice system so you won’t be duped by the fake ones.
-Then we’ll shine a light on real solutions to the real problems, and wrap up with a legal open source primer to get you warmed up.
+First, we’ll look at some of the real problems in the United States justice system so you won’t be deceived by fake ones.
+Then we’ll shine a light on real solutions, and wrap up with a legal open-source primer to get you warmed up.

-Yes, there are real problems that need to be fixed, but they’re not going to be fixed with people wasting time and resources, freaked out, fighting over fake news that creates more problems that need to be fixed.
+Yes, there are real problems that need to be fixed, but they’re not going to be fixed with people freaking out, and acting on fake news that creates more problems that need to be fixed.

 On that note, the problems and solutions we’re looking at today include:

-- fake news and defamation means more injured people, lawsuits and criminal indictments.
+- Fake news and defamation mean more injured people, lawsuits, and criminal indictments.

-- fake news and threats against judges + solutions; and
+- Fake news and threats against judges + peaceful solutions.

-- the unethical, oath breaking, law breaking judges.
-Dark money and funny business that’s potentially influencing court decisions and thwarting justice + solutions;
+- Dark money and funny business that’s potentially influencing court decisions and thwarting justice + peaceful solutions.

-The good news is the solutions to fix the problems in the U.S. justice system (real news) are peaceful, and they simultaneously combat fake news.
+The good news is the solutions to fix the problems (real news) are peaceful, and they simultaneously combat fake news.
 There’s more good news.

-Supreme Court Justices are also waving red flags about problems with the court.
+Supreme Court Justices are also waving red flags about the serious and dangerous real problems with the court.
 Here, in this example, Supreme Court Justice Clarence Thomas is waving a red flag.

 In rare public remarks, Supreme Court Justice Clarence Thomas told a Notre Dame crowd, “I think the court was thought to be the least dangerous branch, and we may have become the most dangerous.” pic.twitter.com/EHK2pEGWdB— The Recount (@therecount) September 17, 2021

 There’s a lot of information here, so pace yourself.
 You can bookmark How to Legal and come back.
-If you aren’t interested in the real problems and solutions, scroll down to a legal open source primer to get warmed up.
+If you aren’t interested in real problems and solutions, scroll down to a legal open-source primer.